 - 1. At the Command prompt, enter GMOPTIONS. - 2.
-In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click Datum Target.
+In "GM:Standards overview" dialog box, in the Standard Elements list, double-click Datum Target.
 The Datum Target Settings dialog box appears. - 3.
 To change the Arrowhead shape, in the Leader section, in the Arrowhead list, select the arrowhead. - 4.
 To change the arrow size, in the Leader section, in the Arrow size list, select the size. - 5.
-To change the leader color, in the Leader section, in the Color list, select the color.

-Note: To acquire the arrowhead shape, arrow size, and leader color from master settings, select the list item marked "By NameOfCurrentDraftingStandard' in the respective lists.
+To change the leader color, in the Leader section, in the Color list, select the color. - Note: To acquire the arrowhead shape, arrow size, and leader color from master settings, select the list item marked "By NameOfCurrentDraftingStandard" in the respective lists. - 6.
+Click OK until all dialog boxes close.